Aadi2001/the-art-of-command-line/README.md

 - `time`: execute and time a command

-- `timeout`: execute a command for specified amount of time and stop the process when the specified amount of time completes.
+- `timeout`: execute a command for a specified amount of time and stop the process when the specified amount of time completes.

 - `lockfile`: create semaphore file that can only be removed by `rm -f`

-- `logrotate`: rotate, compress and mail logs.
+- `logrotate`: rotate, compress, and mail logs.

 - `watch`: run a command repeatedly, showing results and/or highlighting changes